bas080/furver/README.md

   .then(invoice => console.log(invoice))
 ```

-Use-cases can be more complex.
-It might be better to write complex use-cases in
+If your use-case is more complex, it might be better to write it as a function
-the js module as a function instead of in the lisp language.
-This should be
+in the JavaScript module rather than using the Lisp-like language.
+This
-determined based on your application's needs.
+decision should be based on your application's needs.

 ## Tests